-• Ergodic: A system is ergodic if the system can get arbitrarily close to each state from every other state, possibly via a chain of intermediate states.
+- Ergodic: A system is ergodic if the system can get arbitrarily close to each state from every other state, possibly via a chain of intermediate states. - Mixing: Any initial distribution in state space will spread out and eventually cover the whole state space.